 Moreover, embedded finance is allowing businesses to save other businesses.
 Shopify Capital, according to TearSheet, funded a small Canadian company to the tune of $200,000 when it was hit hard by the COVID-19 pandemic using its technology without the need for wire transfers and bank fees.

-If you haven’t guessed already, the appeal of embedded finance to customers is convenience.
+One word: Convenience.
 In a customer-first culture, now is the perfect time for embedded finance.
 Not only does it make the customer experience more enjoyable, it also means there's no more fumbling for a credit or debit card with one hand when you’re clutching a macchiato in the other.

 Embedded finance is an exploding industry.
 A recent study by Lightyear Capital predicts that embedded finance could reach $230 billion in revenue by 2025 and $1 trillion in value.
 Consumers will learn to expect these types of services, and companies that don’t offer them risk clients turning to competitors that do.

-Embark on the Journey to Better Services
+Embark on the journey to offering financial products

 Let Alviere guide your journey to embedded finance.